auroracoin101/Auroracoin/README.md

+# stable branch

+As of Summer 2024 This branch is no longer maintained.

+The active branch, master, is the primary development and release branch.

+switch to [master](https://github.com/aurarad/Auroracoin/tree/master).

+Background:
+This was previously "stable branch", representing development branch for integrating new features and bug fixes before merging into master for a major release.

+However, the master and stable branch have diverged and we decided to deprecate the stable branch.

-# Notice!
-This is the stable branch
+Currently master branch is the branch for development pull-requests and build ready.

-Use this branch for running auroracoin in production environments.
-If you want the development branch, switch to [master](https://github.com/aurarad/Auroracoin/tree/master).
+( We will probably create "development" or similar branch (from master) for new features and bug fixes. )

 # Auroracoin AUR